ajay18434/VSD-IAT-sign-off-timing_sta/README.md

 ![day5](./images/day5_1.png)

-from the above figure we have to analyze the path in the report of the slack
+From the above figure we have to analyze the path in the report of the slack
 ```
 cd lab3
 sta run.tcl -noexit | tee out.txt